opengrowingalliance/specifications/v2.0/ogsp-root-spec.md

 #### 2.4.2 Community Empowerment Through Open Technology

 Specialized growing communities, such as cannabis cultivators, have developed sophisticated knowledge outside traditional agricultural institutions.
-OGSP recognizes the value of this knowledge and aims to:
+OGP recognizes the value of this knowledge and aims to:

 - Provide platforms for documenting and sharing community-developed growing techniques
 - Enable standardization without centralization, allowing diverse approaches to thrive